-For our case, we just be targeting one page so we will only need one offer.
-So navigate to your dashboard and click the green create button in the top left corner
+For our case, we just are targeting one page so we will only need one offer.
+So navigate to your dashboard and click the green create a button in the top left corner

 Since we are doing conversions as our campaign objective we need to make sure that our website is setup properly to track the new leads so we can best track our cost per conversion and ROI on ad spend.

 To make sure your website is optimized read this guide on lead conversion tracking.

 After we create the campaign we will setup the ad set for the specific audience we would like to target.